khanshoaib3/minecraft-access/docs/faq.md

 ### Haven't run the game yet

-I assume you have taken a look at the [setup guide](/doc/SET_UP.md).
+I assume you have taken a look at the [setup guide](/docs/setup/basic.md).

 If you are walking on a path that the setup guide isn't mentioned (for example, you're not purchasing the game from the official site), developers can't help you since they just can't walk on the same path.
 But you can still ask users in [Discord server](https://discord.gg/yQjjsDqWQX) (mc-help channel) for help with enough description, maybe there are users that solved that problem before.
 Then we can update this path into the setup guide so everyone in the Future can benefit from it.

-If you experience is not same as the setup guide describes you should expect when you're completely following the guide, it means there is something wrong or misleading in the setup guide.
+If your experience is not same as the setup guide describes you should expect when you're completely following the guide, it means there is something wrong or misleading in the setup guide.
 Describe which step you currently are, what you find out is not same as the guide says.
 I believe through talking we can find out what's wrong together and fix it.

 ### The game crushed when I start it from launcher

 Great!
 Believe it or not, it's easier to be solved than "running but abnormal", game crushed because it KNEW something is wrong, better than knowing nothing.
-If the crush pop up dialog says something about "mod incompatibility", please refer [this section](/doc/SET_UP_ON_WINDOWS.md#upgrade-the-game-and-mods) in the setup guide.
+If the crush pop up dialog says something about "mod incompatibility", please refer [this section](/docs/setup/basic.md#update-the-game-and-mods) in the setup guide.

 If you are using Fabric, there would be crush report files under the `crash-reports` folder in your `.minecraft` folder, developers need the latest `crash-...` file.
 If you are using Forge, there would be log files under the `logs` folder in your `.minecraft` folder, developers need the `debug.log` file.